rsaggio87/LeaveOutTwoWay/README.md

 With the introduction of random projections techniques in version 2.0, it is possible to run leave out estimation of variance components on large datasets.
 To give an idea, for a dataset containing 5 million person year observations, 1.3 million person effects, 90K firm effects the code takes approximately 20 minutes to compute the relevant leave out matrices on a hpc system with 32 cores assigned.

-With the release of version 2.1, it is also possible to run inference on linear contrasts of regression coefficients that accounts for (i) many regressors asymptotics (ii) heteroskedasticity (iii) serial correlation within cluster.
+With the release of version 2.1, it is also possible to run inference on linear contrasts of regression coefficients that accounts for (i) many regressors asymptotics (ii) heteroskedasticity (iii) serial correlation within a given cluster of observations.

 # Current Release: Version 2.1

-With "lincom_KSS", users can now make inference on linear combinations of regression coefficients.
-For theoretical justification and further details, see Proposition 1 and Remark 9 of KSS.
+With "lincom_KSS", users can now make inference on linear combinations of regression coefficients, see Proposition 1 and Remark 9 of KSS.

 The typical example where one would apply "lincom_KSS" is when in a prior step, the user has estimated a two-way fixed effects model and obtained the associated, say, worker and firm fixed effects.
 In a second step, the user is interested in regressing